 ❢ E.g. Germany: 1,246,000 farms in 1966/67 to only 299,100 farms in 2010 (only 24% of farms left).
 Of these holdings, the land area covered by small farms (less than 2 ha) shrunk from 123,670 ha in 1990 –> 20,110 hectares in 2007.
 While the land area covered by big farms (more than 50 ha) expanded from 9,200,000 ha in 1990 to 12,600,000 ha in 2007 (see map).

 Same holds true for the Netherlands: between 1950 and 2016 six out of seven farms have been lost.
 In 1950, the average farm had 5,7 hectares of land.
-Currently (2016), this is 32,4 hectares.
+In 2016, this is 32,4 hectares.
 Farmers can’t make a living anymore due to low income and increasing costs.
-Their house is often sold as holliday house to people from the city, and the land is sold to the industrializing neighbours.
+Their house is often sold as holiday house to people from the city, and the land is sold to the industrializing neighbors.
 The amount of animals is rapidly growing: In 1950, a pig farmer had 7 pigs – currently that is on average 1600 pigs per farm.

 Meanwhile, the price of agricultural land has skyrocketed.
-In the Netherlands, one hectare costs around 80.000 euro.
+In the Netherlands, the price of one hectare of agricultural land ranges between 40.000 and 120.000 euro.
+(See more about land prices in Netherlands here and here).
 This is a reflection of the new ‘interest in land’ by those with large amount of capital.

-❢ This concentration of land and wealth is supported with public money, through subsidies paid under the Common Agricultural Policy (CAP).
+❢ This concentration of land and wealth is supported with public money, through subsidies paid under the Common Agricultural Policy.
 The winners of the growing land concentration and land grab are large Industrial farm-holdings, strengthening the agribusiness.

 ❢Land is being grabbed across Europe for multiple reasons: production of raw materials for the food industry dominated by transnational companies, extractive industry, bio-energy, “green grabs” such as vast solar greenhouses, urban sprawl, real estate interests, tourism enclaves, and other commercial undertakings (Read more..)